v8/v8.dev/src/blog/understanding-ecma-part-1.md

 ## Preface

-Even if you know JavaScript, reading its language specification, the ECMAScript spec, can be pretty daunting.
+Even if you know JavaScript, reading its language specification, [ECMAScript Language specification, or the ECMAScript spec for short](https://tc39.es/ecma262/), can be pretty daunting.
 At least that's how I felt when I started reading it for the first time.
-Reading the spec from the start doesn't help either, as the spec is not designed to be read in that order, and notations are not explained before they occur.

 Let's start with a concrete example and walk through the spec to understand it.
 The following code demonstrates usage of Object.prototype.hasOwnProperty: